aidan-garvey/polymino/README.md

 ## Running

 Download and open [beams.bin](beams.bin) in a Sega Genesis emulator to play!
-This binary has been tested with the emulators Gens KMod (and should therefore work with stock Gens) and Exodus (which emulates the Genesis down to the clock cycle, but is overkill unless you are debugging a game).

 ## Building